Types of graves

 Private graves

-A private grave is a grave where the rights holder determines who is buried in the grave.
-The exclusive right for a private grave can be obtained for 10, 20, 30 or 40 years, for 2 or 3 people.
+The exclusive right for a private grave can be obtained for 10, 20, 30 or 40 years, for 2 or 3 persons.
 After this period, the rightful owner can renew the grave right for 5, 10, 15 or 20 years.
-The next of kin can choose the preferred spot and plant the grave or place a stone or other memorial there.
-You must apply for a permit for a memorial.
-The municipality takes care of the general maintenance of cemetery grounds.
-The rightful claimant takes care of the maintenance of the grave: the memorial and the present grave planting.
+The next of kin can choose the preferred spot.
+For an initial burial, one can choose from a number of graves.
+With an interment, the spot is already determined by the previous burial.
+The next of kin can also plant the grave or place a stone or other memorial there.
+For a memorial, you must apply for a permit through the form the rightful claimant receives.
+The municipality takes care of the general maintenance of the cemetery grounds.
+The beneficiary takes care of the maintenance of the grave: the memorial and the present grave planting.

 General graves